yesudeep/puppy/README.markdown

 Common to UNIX platforms:
 =========================
 Follow the [installation instructions][compass_installation] for Compass and the Compass 960 plugin.
+Please also install the compass plugins:

+    chrisppestein-compass-960-plugin
+    compass-colors
+    fancy-buttons
+    compass-slickmap

+or more plugins based on what is used in your project.

 Clone the repository to a location on your disk and update submodules: